cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-06-filibuster-2.markdown

 * __Functional tests are the gold standard.__  In lieu of writing specifications, developers write multiple end-to-end functional tests that verify application behavior.
 Therefore, de-velopers already believe that the investment in end-to-end testing is worthwhile, and we believe any successful fault injection approach should start there.

+As we will show, SFIT, as a technique, exploits these three key observations.

 ## Approach

-SFIT, as a technique, is based on these three key observations about how microservices are being developed today.
+Let's look at how SFIT, starting from a single passing fault-free functional test, can be used to generate the additional tests needed to ensure resilience.

 For simplicity of presentation, we make two assumptions: services communicate over HTTP, which is not a limiting factor of our design as our prototype already supports GRPC-based services, and that a single functional test exercises all application behavior.
 In practice, applications will have an entire suite of functional tests to cover all application behavior and SFIT will leverage all of them.

 SFIT starts with a passing end-to-end functional test written by the application developer that exercises some behavior under some fault-free scenario and asserts the correct outcome.
 We assume that this test is already passing and all logical errors have been ruled out -- with the exception of logical errors contained in failure handling code that is not currently being exercised by this test.